Chronic Obstructive Pulmonary Disease (COPD)

 In rare cases, non-smokers or children may develop COPD as a result of alpha-1 antitrypsin deficiency (A1AD).
 A1AD is a genetic disorder caused by low levels of a protein called alpha-1 antitrypsin.
 These patients develop emphysema that is located at the base of the lungs.

 - Shortness of breath

 - Recurrent respiratory infections

 - Cyanosis, or a blue discoloration of the lips or fingernail beds

-How is COPD evaluated?
+How is COPD diagnosed and evaluated?